IBM-Cloud/logistics-wizard-controller/README.md

   cf set-env logistics-wizard-controller ERP_SERVICE <url-to-erp-service-here>
   ```

-1. Define the OpenWhisk auth, namespace and package where the actions of the Recommendation service have been deployed
+1. Define the OpenWhisk auth key and the package where the actions of the Recommendation service have been deployed

   ```
-  cf set-env logistics-wizard-controller OPENWHISK_AUTH "your-auth-key" cf set-env logistics-wizard-controller OPENWHISK_NAMESPACE "the-namespace" cf set-env logistics-wizard-controller OPENWHISK_PACKAGE logistics-wizard-recommendation
+  cf set-env logistics-wizard-controller OPENWHISK_AUTH "your-auth-key" cf set-env logistics-wizard-controller OPENWHISK_PACKAGE logistics-wizard-recommendation
   ```